SWI-Prolog/packages-redis/README.md

   - Replies are not wrapped by type in a compound term.
   - String replies use the SWI-Prolog string type.
-  - Values can be specified as prolog(Value), after which they are returns as a (copy of) Value.
+  - Values can be specified as `Value as prolog`, after which they are returns as a (copy of) Value.
 This prefixes the value using "\u0000T\u0000".
   - Strings are in UTF-8 encoding and support full Unicode.